The Pediatric Surgery Division includes five surgeons.

 Dr. Jean-Martin Laberge is Professor of Pediatric Surgery and Obstetrics and Gynecology, and the most senior member of the Division.
 He has significant expertise in all pediatric surgical fields.
 His clinical and research interests include lung development, congenital diaphragmatic hernia, fetal diagnosis and treatment (including fetal surgery) and congenital anorectal anomalies (differences from birth).

-Dr. Dan Poenaru is Associate Professor of Pediatric Surgery.
+Dr. Dan Poenaru is Professor of Pediatric Surgery.
 He has significant clinical expertise in anorectal and urogenital malformations, and chronic constipation.
 He holds a Ph.D. in global surgery.
 As one of the world’s leading authorities on pediatric global surgery, he brings a strong clinical and academic global pediatric surgical focus, and has a strong interest in global burden of disease research and teaching.

 Dr. Pramod Puligandla is associate Professor of Pediatric Surgery and Pediatrics, and the Director of the fellowship program in Pediatric General Surgery.
 His clinical and research interests include thyroid surgery, congenital lung anomalies (differences from birth) and neonatal surgical outcomes.